jghoman/awesome-apache-airflow/README.md

 ## Cloud Composer resources

 This section contains articles that apply to Cloud Composer - a service built by Google Cloud based on Apache Airlfow.
-Tricks and solutions are described here that are intended for Cloud Composer, but may be applicable to vanilllaa Airflow
+Tricks and solutions are described here that are intended for Cloud Composer, but may be applicable to vanilla Airflow

 - [https://medium.com/traveloka-engineering/enabling-autoscaling-in-google-cloud-composer-ac84d3ddd60](Enabling Autoscaling in Google Cloud Composer) - Supercharge your Cloud Composer deployment while saving up some cost on idle period
 - [https://cloud.google.com/blog/products/data-analytics/scale-your-composer-environment-together-your-business]() - The Celery Executor architecture and ways to ensure high scheduler performance.